prasadus92/nbx-assignment/README.md

 ### Build

-From within the project, run `docker-compose build app`
+From the root directory of the project, run `docker-compose build app`

 ### Run

 From within the project, run `docker-compose up -d`

-This will also run the PostgreSQL as the application database.
+This will also run PostgreSQL as the application database.

 **NOTE**: